lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     :width: 600
     :name: portal_tut04_step01a
     :alt: A screenshot of the search query if the user-supplied catalog has uploaded and identified the correct columns for search.
+A screenshot of the search query if the user-supplied catalog has uploaded and identified the correct columns for search.

 .. _DP0-3-Portal-4-Step-2: